-In at least one animal study (this is study 4 in the paragraph “Why CBD May Cause Liver Damage”) that found CBD to be toxic to the liver of mice, the authors state that the doses used are not representative of even high doses of CBD in humans.
+One of the animal studies they reviewed was study 4 in the paragraph “Why CBD May Cause Liver Damage”.
+In the discussion part, we already explained why the doses used in this study are unlikely to be representative of human doses.
+The authors of this review study agree.
+They state that the doses used are not representative of even high doses of CBD in humans.

-The authors further identified several animal studies that found CBD may have protective effects against bile duct ligation, alcohol-, cocaine- d-amphetamine-, and ketamine-induced liver damage.
+The authors further found several animal studies that show CBD may be protective against:

-The doses used in these studies were significantly lower than those used in previous animal studies, indicating that CBD has dose-dependent effects on the liver in mice.
+The doses used in these studies were much lower than those used in previous animal studies.
+This shows that CBD has dose-dependent effects on the liver in mice.

 According to the authors, for seizures, the therapeutic dose is 20mg/kg/day or around 1200mg.
-And for non-therapeutic purposes like pain relief and headaches, this dose is between 25-100 mg/day.
+For non-medical purposes like pain relief and headaches, this dose is between 25-100 mg/day.

-In all animal studies that they reviewed, the doses used were not representative of even high doses of CBD regularly given to humans.
+In all animal studies they reviewed, the doses used were not representative of even high doses of CBD given to humans.

-And in the human studies that they reviewed, all study participants were at taking at least one anti-epileptic medication that may be associated with liver damage.
+In the human studies they reviewed, all study participants were taking at least one anti-epileptic drug.
+Some of these drugs are associated with liver damage.